Emmotes/ic_spoilers/docs/season_4.md

 ![Season 4 Banner](images/season_4/banner.png)

-Season 4 - `Legends of the Mithral Hall` - is expected to start on 21 June 2023 with the season preview week expected to start on 14 June 2023.
+Season 4 will be called `Legends of Mithral Hall` and is guesstimated to start on 21 June 2023 with the preview week arriving one week prior on 14 June 2023.

 # Theme

 ![Season 4 Portrait](images/season_4/portrait.png)

-With the presence of the `Legends of Mithral Hall Chests` in the defines - giving gear for Regis Catti-brie Wulfgar Pwent and Artemis - it's clear season 4 will be for Companions of the Hall and peripherally related champions.
-Given that there are also a bunch of `Mythic` skins for most of them - it's as certain as a spoiler can be that they'll be the season champions.
+The five seasonal champions this time around will be Regis Catti-brie Wulfgar Pwent and Artemis.
+We know this because the seasonal chest will be `Legends of Mithral Hall Chest` and it contains loot for those champions.

+This means the theme this season is Companions of the Hall and peripherally related champions.

 ![Season 4 Ad Panel](images/season_4/adpanel.png)

 # Changes

-Most of the champions have changes so far - including Bruenor and Drizzt.
-Haven't seen any for Artemis.
+Most of the champions have seen changes so far though we have yet to see any for Artemis.

 Please do me a favour and don't get all melodramatic about what you find here.
 I - and CNE - don't appreciate it.
 These are spoilers and will almost certainly change before release - likely multiple times.
 Making assumptions on how the champions will turn out based on this information would be premature.